ChrisBeeley/notebook/content/docs/analyst-skills/resources/government_analysis_function.md

 1. give analysts opportunities to practise their skills
 1. give analysts the opportunity to network and learn from each other

 Formal training makes up a very small proportion of the value in learning.

+## Technical

+The [technical](https://www.gov.uk/guidance/af-learning-curriculum-technical) part of the curriculum lists the following topics:

+* Data analysis
+* Data management
+* Data science
+* Data visualisation
+* Economics
+* Geography
+* Modelling tools and techniques
+* New systems and ways of working
+* Operational research
+* Quality assurance, validation and data linkage
+* Software programming, tools and techniques
+* Survey design